TathanDev/hastysia/README.md

 - Copy File : Copy the page of your choice and then edit as you wish.

-- Raw File : Get the raw file.
+- Raw File : Get the raw file by just going to `http://website/raw/:id`

+- Multiple Data Storage : Store data via file or with redis !

 ## Getting Started